-- In order to get pregnant, sperm must enter your vagina\, swim up into your uterus and fertilize an egg that has been released from your ovaries during ovulation.
-Having an IUD in your uterus changes the chemistry of the uterus and makes it hard for sperm and eggs to survive and meet. - The progestin thickens the mucus on your cervix (the opening to your uterus), which makes it harder for sperm to get into your uterus and fertilize an egg. - It also thins the lining of your uterus (the endometrium).
-This makes it harder for a fertilized egg to implant in your uterus and become a pregnancy. - For some people, the hormonal IUD may stop eggs from being released from your ovaries (ovulation).
+- In order to get pregnant, sperm must enter your vagina, swim up into your uterus and fertilize an egg that has been released from your ovaries during ovulation.
+Having an IUD in your uterus changes the chemistry of the uterus and makes it hard for sperm and eggs to survive and meet. - The progestin thickens the mucus in your cervix (the opening to your uterus), which makes it harder for sperm to get into your uterus and fertilize an egg. - It also thins the lining of your uterus (the endometrium).
+This makes it harder for a fertilized egg to implant in your uterus and become a pregnancy. - For some people, the hormonal IUD may stop eggs from being released from your ovaries (ovulation). - The Mirena can be used as emergency contraception to prevent pregnancy up to 5 days after sperm has entered your vagina.
+(This is an off-label use, and not all providers offer it.)